nextail/pulpocon23-dagster/doc/chapter_2/README.md

    **Context**

-   The client wants to validate the calculation logic of their KPIs on the example operational data.
+   The client wants to validate your implementation of the calculation logic of their KPIs on the example operational data they provided you during the first Assignment.

    ---
    **Assignment**